g-lalevee/Apigee-GCP-Services/README.md

 ## Intro

-This repository contains a proxy for Apigee Edge/x/hybrid to call 3 GCP Services: BigQuery (read) and Cloud Firestore in Native mode (list) and PubSub (publish).
+This repository contains a proxy for Apigee Edge/x/hybrid to call 4 GCP Services: BigQuery (read) and Cloud Firestore in Native mode (list), Cloud Logging (write) and PubSub (publish).
 It doesn't use Apigee Edge extension features.

 ![Proxy Overview](/images/proxy-overview.jpg)